-a The date specified in the Sate Plan can be no later than 3 years after the effective date of approval of a revised State Plan or February 7, 2018.
+^a The date specified in the state plan can be no later than 3 years after the effective date of approval of a revised state plan or February 7, 2018.

-b All emission limitations are measured at 7 percent oxygen, dry basis at standard conditions.
-For dioxins/furans, you shall meet either the total mass basis limit or the toxic equivalency basis limit.
+^b All emission limitations (except for opacity) are measured at 7 percent oxygen, dry basis at standard conditions.
+For dioxins/furans, the owner or operator shall meet either the total mass basis limit or the toxic equivalency basis limit.